triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 #### Face recognition

 The state of the art in face recognition seems to not be well represented in the JavaScript/TypeScript world, but I didn't feel quite brave enough to try building something directly on top of Tensorflow, so I had a go at using [face-api.js](https://github.com/vladmandic/face-api), even though that library basically looks to be abandonware at this point.

-The entry point into face recognition in my upload handler is the `faceMatcher.matchFaces(req.file.path)` line, which I initialised like this:
+The entry point into face recognition shown in my upload handler code above is the `faceMatcher.matchFaces(req.file.path)` line, which I initialised earlier in the server like this:

 ```typescript
 import Faces, { DetectionResult as FaceDetectionResult } from "./face-match";